gasperTheGhost/covid-solver-unix/README.md

 Save_output should be TRUE or FALSE.
 This tells the script if you want to keep the output files or delete them after uploading them to the server, default is FALSE.

 Nice should be an integer between -20 and 19.
 This tells your OS with what priority RxDock should be run, 19 means lowest priority, -20 means highest priority, default is 0.
-Negatice nice values can only be set by root!
+Negative nice values can only be set by root!

 Auto_update should be TRUE or FALSE.
 This tells the script if you want the software to automatically update itself when a new version is found.
 Default is FALSE, but we recommend setting to TRUE.